consiglionazionaledellericerche/jscontact-tools/README.md

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) as well as the additonal components defined in [draft-ietf-calext-vcard-jscontact-extensions](https://datatracker.ietf.org/doc/draft-ietf-calext-vcard-jscontact-extensions/) are matched.

-4. An unmatched property is converted into an entry of the topmost Card/CardGroup `ietf.org:rfc0000:props` map.
+4. An unmatched property is converted into an entry of the topmost Card/CardGroup `vCardProps` map.
 The following unmatched properties are considered:
     CLIENTPIDMAP
     XML

-5. An unmatched parameter is converted into an entry of an object `ietf.org:rfc0000:params` map.
+5. An unmatched parameter is converted into an entry of an object `vCardParams` map.
 The following unmatched parameters are considered:
     PID
     SORT-AS